bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 And so if smart contracting is a good idea, like if there are a lot of use cases, potentially it could happen on a system like FediMint that's a federation and it would work just as well as on Ethereum and plus it's all trust-based.
 So you have to trust who runs the servers.
 That's an important thing.
-To use it, you need to trust me and Christophe and Steven, right?
+To use it, you need to trust me and Christoph and Stephen, right?
 And you basically trust that no two of us conspire to steal the money from everyone else.
 Right.
 So it's a trust based system.